-Canine massage therapy can help improve blood circulation, loosen stiff muscles, and be very relaxing.
-There are some techniques you can learn to do yourself or you may prefer to find somebody who has been nationally certified in canine massage and acupressure.
+Canine massage therapy can help improve blood circulation, loosen stiff muscles, and provide relaxation.
+There are some techniques you can learn to do yourself.
+Yet, you may prefer to find somebody who has been nationally certified in canine massage and acupressure.

 #10 – Homeopathy

 “Dog homeopathy is the act of combining a blend of medicinal herbs which present no side effects with dogs.”

 Homeopathy can be confusing to those who aren’t familiar with it.
 It may be best handled by an experienced holistic veterinarian.

 Foods and supplements that may help

 If you’re wondering what home remedy you can give your dog for arthritis, you’re in luck!
 These ten foods and supplements will keep your canine feeling young and healthy.